 The competitions that are listed here will form the third portion of medal events at the 2024 International Geography Championships in addition to buzzer-based quiz competitions and exams.
 These twelve events are an engaging and challenging group of all sorts of geography-themed competitions.
 Further information will be forthcoming on these events in the coming months; if you have any questions, please contact david@iacompetitions.com.
 We look forward to your participation in these events at IGC 2024 next July!

 One of the greatest international conferences in world history took place over 200 years ago at the Congress of Vienna when delegates from numerous European countries came together to determine the future of Europe in the aftermath of the Napoleonic Wars.
 At the 2024 International Geography Championships, students in the High School, Middle School, and Intermediate Divisions will have a chance to simulate this exercise in political geography and diplomacy.
 Over the course of a private dinner at a traditional Viennese restaurant, students will represent a country and defend its interest in a simulation of the Congress of Vienna.
-Business Attire (i.e. jacket and tie or national dress) is required; period dress is actively encouraged!
+Period dress is actively encouraged!

 At each International Geography Championships and International History Olympiad, The Great Trading Game is one of the most eagerly anticipated optional competitions.
 At IGC 2024, Jay Wickliff, Great Trading Game inventor and IAC veteran staff member presents this year’s variant: The Great Danube Trading Game!